History of Sarajevo: Middle Ages

-The Slavs came to Bosnia in the 7th century, but details of their movement and settlement through the country remain a mystery.
-Some Slavic artifacts remain from the time however, and it is fairly certain that they settled in the Sarajevo valley, replacing the Illyrians.
-Katera, one of the two original Bosnian towns that were mentioned as a part of Serbia by Constantine Porphyrogenitus in De Administrando Imperio, was found to the southeast of Sarajevo.
-By the time of the Ottoman occupation there was little settlement left in the region, leaving the history of the Sarajevo region during the Middle Ages not well understood.
+The Slavs came to Bosnia in the 7th century.
+It is fairly certain that they settled in the Sarajevo valley, replacing the Illyrians.
+Katera, one of the two Bosnian towns mentioned as a part of Serbia by Constantine Porphyrogenitus in De Administrando Imperio, was southeast of Sarajevo.
+By the time of the Ottoman occupation in the 15th century, there was little settlement in the region.